Will borrowers have to pay state income tax on forgiven student loans?

 - if the student receives repayments of forgiveness of student loans as a participant in certain public health programs or due to certain school closures.

 Many states follow the federal tax treatment of forgiven student loans.
-However, not all states will automatically exclude these amounts from taxable income.
+However, some states count the forgiven amounts as taxable income.

 States that do not tax income, or that have a limited tax, include Alaska, Florida, New Hampshire, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.